 - Registered Small Day Care Center – Care is provided to three to six children at a location other than a residence;

 - Registered Family Day Care – One provider, age 18 or older, receives a permit to care for five to eight children in a personal residence;

 - Licensed Group Family Day Care – Care is provided on a regular basis for 10 to 14 children in a personal residence by approved caregivers who are age 18 or older.
 A minimum of two providers must be present whenever seven or more children are in care.

 The Office of Human Resources administers the subsidy application and approval process.
-The Application for Child Care Subsidy is available on the Forms page.
+Complete the Application for Child Care Subsidy [PDF].
 If you have questions or need a copy of the form sent to you, please contact the HR Service Center at 315.443.4042 or firstname.lastname@example.org.

 Filing a Claim